footballhead/pre-ablo/diabutil/integration_tests/README.md

 * extract data/bigtgold.cel from prdemo MPQ and copy to assets/
 * extract gendata/mainmenu.pal from prdemo MPQ and copy to assets/
 * extract ui_art/font42.bin from retail MPQ and copy to assets/
+* extract ui_art/font42g.pcx from retail MPQ and copy to assets/
-* extract ui_art/font42y.pcx from retail MPQ and copy to assets/
+* extract levels/l3data/l3.amp from retail MPQ and copy to assets/

 ## Run